Introduction of Ji Xue Teng:Suberect Spatholobus Stem or Caulis Spatholobi.

 Property and flavor: warm, bitter, slightly sweet.

 Brief introduction: The herb Caulis Spatholobi is the dried lianoid stem of Spatholobus suberectus Dunn, used to move and tonify the blood, regulate menstruation and unblock collateral meridians for the treatment of menstrual disorders due to blood deficiency together with blood stasis, inflammation of peripheral vessels or thrombosis, numbness of the body and limbs, and also effective for leucopenia.
-The herb is commonly known as Caulis Spatholobi, Suberect Spatholobus Stem, Jī Xuè Ténɡ (literally it means chicken-blood vine).
+The herb is commonly known as Caulis Spatholobi, Suberect Spatholobus Stem, Jī Xuè Ténɡ (means chicken-blood vine).

 Botanical source: Official herbal classics defined the herb Caulis Spatholobi (Suberect Spatholobus Stem) as the dried lianoid stem of the species (1).
 Spatholobus suberectus Dunn.
 It is a plant of the Spatholobus Hassk genus, the Leguminosae family of the Rosales order.
 Other famous herbal classics defined the herb Caulis Spatholobi(Suberect Spatholobus Stem) as the dried lianoid stem of the species (1).
 Spatholobus suberectus Dunn., (2).
-Mucuna birdwoodiana Tutch.(Mucuna Adans genus), (3).
+Mucuna birdwoodiana Tutcher.(Mucuna Adans genus), (3).
 Millettia dielsiana Harms ex Diels.(Millettia Wight et Arn.
 Genus), (4).
-Millettia nitida Bent.(Millettia Wight et Arn.
+Millettia nitida Benth.(Millettia Wight et Arn.
 Genus).
 They are plants of the Mucuna Adans or Millettia Wight et Arn genus, the Leguminosae family (Fabaceae, legume, pea family) of the Rosales order.
 Thus, in a strict sense, only the dried lianoid stem of (1).
 Spatholobus suberectus Dunn. is the officially identified botanical origin.
 These 1 herbal classic book defined species and other 3 usable species in certain areas are introduced:

 (1).Spatholobus suberectus Dunn.

-Pharmacological actions: ①.obvious effect against atherosclerosis, can increase erythrocyte, increase hemoglobin; ②.therapeutic effect on anemia in experimental rabbit; ③.increase the experimental animal femoral arterial blood flow; ④.reducing vascular resistance.
+a colorful drawing of Spatholobus suberectus Dunn,green leaves and buds,branches Pharmacological actions: ①.obvious effect against atherosclerosis, can increase erythrocyte, increase hemoglobin; ②.therapeutic effect on anemia in experimental rabbit; ③.increase the experimental animal femoral arterial blood flow; ④.reducing vascular resistance.

 Medicinal efficacy: Invigorate blood, activating blood circulation, nourishing blood, regulate the menstrual function, free collaterals and relax tendons.
 It is indicated for irregular menstruation, dysmenorrhea (abdominal pain after menstruation), amenorrhea, blood deficiency and dull complexion (yellow complexion), numbness of hand and foot, numbness and paralysis, rheumatic arthralgia pain, aching pain of waist and knees, etc.